cdzombak/osx-services/README.md

 Answer automated phone calls with this to get yourself removed from autodialer lists.

+### Scale Images

+Scales the selected images by a given amount (default 50%) and puts the results on the Desktop.

 ## Requirements

 I currently use these on OS X 10.10.
 They probably work on other similar OS X versions.